As part of the Code4CT program, we host “Code Conversations” in which tech professionals share their stories.

 What is the role of a mentor?

-The Code4CT mentorship program aims to complement the core Code4CT program which consists of 18 months of coding classes and time spent working within local tech companies.
-Through mentoring we hope to:
+The Code4CT mentorship program complements the core Code4CT program through additional individualized support and guidance.
+Through mentorship, we hope to:

-- Help young women to develop self-efficacy and interpersonal skills and ultimately empower these women to be confident in a professional setting.
+- Help young women develop self-efficacy and interpersonal skills, ultimately empowering them to be confident in a professional setting

-- Help young women to navigate critical career and life decisions
+- Help young women navigate critical career and life decisions

 - Build a supportive, inclusive, and collaborative network between professionals and learners and facilitate intergenerational relationships